fr-se/wsdlStudioExtensionSOAPWizardKO/wsdl_StudioExtensionSOAPWizard/README.txt

 wsdl_first directory.
 Import the wsdl_first project.

-The demo can now be started using "Run as Java Application" on the CustomerServiceServer.java and the CustomerServiceClient.
+The demo can now be started using "Run as Java Application" on the WsdlBugStudioSOAPWizardServiceServer.java and the CustomerServiceClient.
 For the spring demo run the classes CustomerServiceSpringClient.java or CustomerServiceSpringServer.java